-The automotive industry is immersed in a profound process of transformation that will completely change the shape of this industry as we understand it.
-The main drivers of this change are decarbonisation (new energies); new paradigm in terms of mobility (car sharing, pay per use, etc; internet of things; and autonomous driving.
+The automotive industry is immersed in a profound process of transformation that will completely change its shape as we understand it.
+The main drivers of this change are:

+- decarbonisation (new energies);

+- new paradigms in terms of mobility (car sharing and pay per use);

+- internet of things; and

+- autonomous driving.

 These changes will generate numerous opportunities for new and existing players.

-What are the most relevant automotive-related product compliance safety and environmental regulations, and how are they enforced?
+7 What are the most relevant automotive-related product compliance safety and environmental regulations, and how are they enforced?
 Are there specific rules for product recalls?

-The most relevant safety and environmental rules relating to automotive compliance are envisaged in Regulation (EU) 2018/858, Regulation (EC) 661/2009 and Regulation (EC) 715/2007, supplemented by Regulation (EU) 2017/1151.
+The most relevant safety and environmental rules relating to automotive compliance are envisaged in Regulation (EU) 2018/858, Regulation (EU) 2019/2144 and Regulation (EC) 715/2007, supplemented by Regulation (EU) 2017/1151 (amended by Commission Regulation (EU) 2023/443 of 8 February 2023, which will fully apply from 1 September 2023).

-Pursuant to Regulation (EC) 661/2009 and Regulation (EC) 715/2007, respectively, manufacturers shall (1) ensure that vehicles are designed, constructed and assembled to minimise the risk of injury to vehicle occupants and other road users, and (2) equip vehicles so that the components likely to affect emissions are designed, constructed and assembled so as to enable the vehicle, in normal use, to comply with Regulation (EC) 715/2007.
+Pursuant to Regulation (EU) 2019/2144 and Regulation (EC) 715/2007, respectively, manufacturers must (1) ensure that vehicles are designed, constructed and assembled to minimise the risk of injury to vehicle occupants and other road users and (2) equip vehicles so that the components likely to affect emissions are designed, constructed and assembled to enable the vehicle, in normal use, to comply with Regulation (EC) 715/2007.